Sea Point High School is an institution that focuses on academics. This is clearly reflected in our mission statement:

 GOALS AND OBJECTIVES

-This policy aims to highlight the importance of homework; the responsibilities of all roleplayers and to serve as a guide to the amount and, kinds of homework tasks given by educators.
+This policy aims to highlight the importance of homework; the responsibilities of all roleplayers and to serve as a guide to the amount and examples of homework tasks given by teachers.

 We have taken the following into consideration:

-The school library and computer laboratory can be used as a resource to complete homework tasks.
+The school library and computer laboratory (both absolutely free to the learners) can be used as resources to complete homework tasks.

 TYPES OF HOMEWORK TASKS